-Other than the foregoing, there are no stated minimum criteria for director nominees, although the Company's Nominating and Corporate Governance Committee may also consider such other factors as it may deem are in the Company's best interests and those of its stockholders.
-The Company's Nominating and Corporate Governance Committee also believes it appropriate for certain key members of its management to participate as members of the Board.
-The Company's Nominating and Corporate Governance Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-We believe that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
+Other than the foregoing, there are no stated minimum criteria for director nominees, although the Nominating and Corporate Governance Committee may also consider such other factors as it may deem are in the Company's best interests and those of its stockholders.
+The Nominating and Corporate Governance Committee also believes it appropriate for certain key members of its management to participate as members of the Board.
+The Nominating and Corporate Governance Committee does not assign specific weights to particular criteria, and no particular criterion is necessarily to all prospective nominees.
+The Company believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
 The Board does not have a specific diversity policy, but considers diversity of race, religion, national origin, gender, sexual orientation, disability, cultural background and professional experiences in evaluating candidates for Board membership.

 The Company's Nominating and Corporate Governance Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
 Current members of the Board with skills and experience that are relevant to the business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
-If any member of the Board does not wish to continue in service or if the Nominating and Corporate Governance Committee or the Board decides not to re-nominate a member for re-election, the Nominating and Corporate Governance Committee would identify the desired skills and experience of a new nominee in light of the criteria above.
-Current members of the Company's Nominating and Corporate Governance Committee and Board review and discuss for nomination the individuals meeting the criteria of the Nominating and Corporate Governance Committee.
+If any member of the Board does not wish to continue in service or if the Nominating and Corporate Governance Committee the Board decides not to re-nominate a member for re-election or the Board decides to add a new director to the Board, the Nominating and Corporate Governance Committee would identify the desired skills and experience of a new nominee in light of the criteria above.
+Current members of the Company's Nominating and Corporate Governance Committee and Board review and discuss, for nomination, the individuals meeting the criteria of the Nominating and Corporate Governance Committee.
 Research may also be performed to identify qualified individuals.
-We have not engaged third parties to identify or evaluate or assist in identifying potential nominees to the Board.
+The Nominating and Corporate Governance Committee of the Company has not, but may choose to, engage an independent consultant or other third party to identify or evaluate or assist in identifying potential nominees to the Boards.
+Prior to the 2018 annual meeting of stockholders, the Company's Nominating and Corporate Governance Committee will engage a consultant to assist in identifying one or more potential nominees to become an independent director of the Board.